saeedentezari/mit_18_05/README.md

 2. Simulate Binomial random variable by `rbinom` and check the results with exact answers of `dbinom` and `pbinom`.

-3. Expectation value of a bet.
+3. Expectation value of a customized bet.

-4. Probability of a run of `m` or more of a value, in `n` flips of a coin, with the help of `rle` function.
+4. Probability of a run of `m` or more of a particular value, in `n` flips of a coin, with the help of `rle` function.

 5. Built-in functions introduced:

     * `rbinom`, `dbinom`, `pbinom`, `rle`, `choose`.

+## [Studio3](https://ocw.mit.edu/courses/18-05-introduction-to-probability-and-statistics-spring-2014/0c9cedf48eb79532d8b9d307ce75825b_MIT18_05S14_studio3_slides.pdf): Gallery of continuous random variables, making histograms, histograms of averages

+1. Normal distribution: `rnorm`, `dnorm`, `pnorm`, `qnorm`.

+2. Exponential and Uniform distributions: `rexp`, `dexp`, `pexp`, `runif`, `dunif`, `punif`.

+3. Histograms and binning: `hist(data, breaks, freq)`.

+4. Histogram of average of exponential random variable: getting ready for Central Limit Theorem.

+5. Analyze the experimental results of a medical treatment for cancer:

+    * Define a random variable X to be the length of time a random patient given the treatment survives.

+    * Import data from a function in `ps3prob2data.r` file.

+    * Draw the bimodal histogram of data and analyze the average and standard deviation of it to conclude the effectiveness of treatment.